nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Command: `enrol d/2 p/3 p/4`

 <div markdown="span" class="alert alert-info">
-:bulb: Even for batch enrolment, the dog must not be enrolled in any of the programs, or all dogs must not be enrolled in that program, in order for the command to work.
+:bulb: Even for batch enrolment, the dog must not be enrolled in any of the programs, or all dogs must not be enrolled in that program, in order for the command to work.<br>
 :heavy_exclamation_mark: Take note that enrolling multiple dogs into multiple programs at once is **NOT** allowed as it is error-prone.
 For example, `enrol d/2 d/3 p/4 p/5` is **NOT** allowed!
 </div>